 Dollar-Cost Averaging

-Dollar-Cost Averaging (DCA) is an investment strategy where an individual invests a fixed amount of money regularly, regardless of market conditions.
+Dollar-Cost Averaging (DCA) is an investment strategy where you invest a fixed amount regularly, regardless of market conditions.
+It encourages disciplined investing and reduces the impact of market volatility.

-This approach involves buying more shares when prices are low and fewer when prices are high.
+This approach involves buying more shares when prices are low and fewer when prices are high, helping to lower the average cost per share over time and reduce the impact of market fluctuations on your overall investment.

 1. Reduced Risk: DCA spreads investment risk over time, minimizing the impact of market volatility.